Cloud-CV/EvalAI/README.md

     git clone https://github.com/Cloud-CV/EvalAI.git evalai
     ```

-2. Rename `settings/dev.sample.py` to `dev.py`.

-    ```
-    cp settings/dev.sample.py settings/dev.py
-    ```

-3. Build the Docker containers.
+2. Build the Docker containers.
 This might take a while.

     ```
     docker-compose -f docker-compose.dev.yml build
     ```

-4. Finally, run your containers with `docker-compose` and you should be able to access EvalAI at `localhost:8888`.
+3. Finally, run your containers with `docker-compose` and you should be able to access EvalAI at `localhost:8888`.

     ```
     docker-compose -f docker-compose.dev.yml up